numldesign/numl-react/.github/ISSUE_TEMPLATE/feature-request.md

 > Please provide valid reason(s) why this should added to Numl-React.
 >
-> If this feaure is related to a problem you've noticed.
-Mention it as well
+> If this feaure is related to a problem you've noticed, mention it as well.

 ## ✅ Proposed solution or API